I've just been elected as my church Women's Ministries leader. Where do I find out what I am supposed to do?

 About the devotional book: Where can I get it?
 Who can write for it?
 What is its purpose?

 The devotional book is 365 personal spiritual stories, experiences, and insights written by women for women.
-Any woman can write for it though authors are not paid in any way.
+Any woman can write for it although authors are not paid in any way.
 All proceeds from the book go to fund scholarships for young women.
-Click here for more information.
+Learn more

-A sermon resource packet is supplied each year for each of these days to help you in your planning if you should wish to use it (click on the link above and it will take you to the page), but you are free to plan your own program also.
+A sermon resource packet is supplied each year for each of these days to help you in your planning if you should wish to use it, but you are free to plan your own program also.
+Learn more from the above linked Special Days.

 What is the difference between Dorcas and Women's Ministries?